OFFIS-mosaik/mosaik/docs/tutorial/examplesim.rst

 ======

 The ``step()`` method tells your simulator to perform a simulation step.
-It returns to mosaik the time at which it it wants to to its next step.
+It returns to mosaik the time at which it wants to do its next step.
 It receives its current simulation time as well as a dictionary with input values from other simulators (if there are any):